pymor/pymor/docs/source/tutorial_interpolation.md

 We observe that some of the ROMs are unstable.
 In particular, interpolation does not necessarily preserve stability, just as Petrov-Galerkin projection in general.
+A common approach then is using a Galerkin projection with $W = V$ if $A + A^T$ is negative definite.
+This preserves stability, but reduces the number of interpolated moments from
+$2 r$ to $r$.

 +++